Gentle Root Canal Treatment in Allen, TX

 In many cases, saving your natural tooth is the healthiest and most cost effective option long-term.
 A root canal removes the infection while keeping the structure of your tooth in place – which helps maintain normal chewing, alignment, and jaw health.

 Sometimes, an extraction may be recommended if a tooth is too damaged to restore.
-I that happens, we’ll explain why and review replacement options so you don’t feel stuck.
+If that happens, we’ll explain why and review replacement options so you don’t feel stuck.
 Our goal is simple: relieve your pain and help you make the decision you’ll feel good about later.

 What Happens If I Wait or Choose to Do Nothing?